 - Sales Price: $110,000

 - Closing Costs: $3,000

 Before we move on, here are two tips:

 Tip No. 1: Unless you’re a professional contractor, you’ll want to hire professionals to rehab the place.
 It’s more cost-effective to hire the right people for the job than to cut corners and pay a more costly price at a later date.
 Remember, you want the job done quickly and with expertise, so you can start collecting rent as soon as possible.

 Tip No. 2: Don’t forget that this is a rental property, not a flip or a primary residence.
 You just need to get the house in as good a condition as other rentals in the area.
 It doesn’t need to be the nicest home on the block with designer upgrades (True Story: When I won yard of the month with my first rental, it was then that I first suspected I might be overdoing the landscaping a bit).
 You want the home to be nice, a place people will want to live, but you don’t need to go overboard.

-The Refinance Part
+The Refinance Part of BRRRR

 Okay, so you bought the home, made the repairs, and now you’re collecting rent.
 Since you’ve made some big improvements, the home is now appraised at a whopping $150,000.
 Congrats!